 Our self catering farm stay was a real high to end our Cornwall holiday on, and we came away with so many happy memories to look back on.
 I think what made this Cornwall holiday such a success was how we got to explore the area.

 Moving around meant we always had something new to look forward to.
 There was never a point where we felt we had seen and done everything, which I think really made our holiday.
 I can strongly recommend choosing a few places to stay if you are planning a Cornwall holiday, so that you can truly explore what this beautiful county has to offer.
+If you need some more ideas for places to stay in Cornwall for your next road trip, we really enjoyed Actually Mummy’s review of Piran Meadows Resort in Newquay.

 For more information to help you plan your Cornwall holiday you might find the following websites and resources helpful: